say1bt/jokes-frontend/README.md

 This project was developed with the assistance of AI tools like ChatGPT, which helped in generating documentation and providing coding suggestions.

----

-Feel free to adjust this README file according to your specific project needs.